Marilyn Cotlow: Early performance career

-Cotlow made her professional opera debut on June 26, 1942 with the California Opera Academy as the Queen of the Night in Wolfgang Amadeus Mozart's The Magic Flute.
+Cotlow made her professional opera debut on June 26, 1942, with the California Opera Academy as the Queen of the Night in Wolfgang Amadeus Mozart's The Magic Flute.
 The production was staged by Theodore Bachenheimer at the Wilshire Ebell Theatre in Los Angeles.
 The cast also included Brian Sullivan as Tamino, George London (then billed as George Burnson) as Papageno and Johnny Silver as Monostatos.
 Cotlow also worked as a voice-over artist during the early to mid-1940s for Hollywood musical movies, often performing high notes in songs for artists who had difficulty singing in the upper register.

-In March 1946 Cotlow performed as a soloist with the Minneapolis Symphony Orchestra under conductor Dmitri Mitropoulos.
+In March 1946 Cotlow performed as a soloist with the Minneapolis Symphony Orchestra under conductor Dimitri Mitropoulos.
 The following summer she performed the role of Blondchen in Mozart's The Abduction from the Seraglio Central City Opera (CCO) with Eleanor Steber, Felix Knight, and Jerome Hines.
 Soon after she performed Zerbinetta's aria "Großmächtige Prinzessin" from Ariadne auf Naxos at the Mann Center for the Performing Arts (then called Robin Hood Dell) with the Philadelphia Orchestra under Mitropoulos.
 She returned to the CCO in the summer of 1948 to perform as Despina in Mozart's Così fan tutte in a production staged by Herbert Graf with sets by Donald Oenslager.
 Her fellow cast mates included Met soprano Anne Bollinger, Met baritone Clifford Harvuot, mezzo Jane Hobson, tenor Joseph Laderoute, and bass Lorenzo Alvary.

-Upon arriving in New York, Cotlow auditioned for several parts and heard that Efrem Zimbalist, Jr., and Chandler Cowles were producing a double bill of opera on Broadway.
+Upon arriving in New York, Cotlow auditioned for several parts and heard that Efrem Zimbalist Jr., and Chandler Cowles were producing a double bill of opera on Broadway.
 The operas were The Telephone, or L'Amour à trois and The Medium by a young Italian composer, Gian Carlo Menotti.
 The double bill premiered on February 18, 1947, at the Heckscher Theater, and the Broadway production opened on May 1, 1947, at the Ethel Barrymore Theatre and remained for more than 7 months.
 She also performed the work on London's West End at the Aldwych Theatre in 1948.
 Cotlow recorded the role for Columbia Records in 1948.
 A financially profitable recording, it was later re-issued in 1980.

 In September 1947 Cotlow performed the role of Rosina in The Barber of Seville at Philharmonic Auditorium with the American Opera Company of Los Angeles.
 She performed that same role on tour with the Charles L. Wagner Opera Company with baritone Andrew Gainey as Almaviva in 1948.